Gladioul/Renpy_ollama_local_AI_configuration/README.md

 ## ¿Future updates?
+-Translating text on the screenshoots to English and some text that is not in English

 -Do some cleaning on the Files

 -Add some style to the program (It's pretty rough)

 -Upgrading this Wiki, after more testing